Segregated vs. Allocated Storage

 The Liberty Gold Silver Protocol: Verifiable Ownership

-Physical Audit Trails
+- Physical Audit Trails

 For Segregated clients, we use depositories with advanced inventory systems that log unique identification numbers against your IRA statements.
+You aren't just trusting a spreadsheet; you are trusting a verified physical audit trail.

-Bankruptcy Remote
+- Bankruptcy Remote Protection

-Proof of Existence
+- Proof of Existence

 Frequently Asked Questions

+Can I visit my gold in storage?
 Generally, yes, though protocols are strict.
 Most IRS-approved depositories allow visitation for Segregated Storage clients to view their specific holdings.
 This typically requires an appointment and may incur a fee.
-Allocated storage usually does not permit viewing.
+Allocated storage usually does not permit viewing, as specific items are not isolated for individual clients.

+What happens if the depository fails?
 Because Liberty Gold Silver partners with non-bank, IRS-approved depositories, your assets are held under a bailment agreement.
-Legally, this means the assets remain your property and are shielded from the depository's debts or insolvency.
+Legally, this means the assets remain your property and are shielded from the depository’s debts or insolvency.

+Are my precious metals insured?
 Yes.
 We ensure that every depository we work with carries comprehensive "all-risk" insurance.
 This covers theft, damage, or physical loss while the assets are secured in the vault.

+How do I switch storage methods?
 If your preferences change, Liberty Gold Silver can facilitate a transfer between Allocated and Segregated storage with your custodian.
 Note that moving to Segregated storage will likely result in an adjustment to your annual fees.

-Securing Your Legacy
+Conclusion: Securing Your Legacy

 In the high-stakes environment of retirement planning, clarity is your best defense.
 Whether you opt for the cost-efficiency of Allocated Storage or the granular precision of Segregated Storage, the goal remains the same: undeniable ownership.